I have firsthand experience with the decision-making process that goes into deciding whether or not to surgically remove a dog’s anal glands.

 As with any surgery, there is a chance that anything could go wrong during or after the operation.

-Infections, bleeding, and reactions to the anesthetic are a few examples of complications.
+Dog anal glands bleeding, Infections, and reactions to the anesthetic are a few examples of complications.

 The exact dangers connected with the treatment can be discussed with your veterinarian, who can also take preventative measures.

 To lower the chance of complications, you must follow your veterinarian’s recommendations both before and after the procedure.

 Surgery to remove the anal gland may occasionally result in the rare but serious consequence of fecal incontinence, which is the inability to regulate bowel movements.

 The muscles and nerves that regulate bowel and anus movements are close to the anal glands, which means that surgery might have an impact on them.